Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 ## All Tests Passed &check;
 ---
 User story:
-> As a site user/admin, i can add categories so that the blog posts are separated in their own category.
+> 6. As a site user, i can add categories so that the blog posts are separated in their own category.

 Acceptance criteria:
+* Given that i am a registered and logged in user i can add blog categories and it only shows up for me when i am logged in.
+* Given that i dont have a account i dont have se the option to create a new category.

+Implementation of tests:
+* Check for easy access in navbar to add a new category.
+* Easy to create category and when created shown in categorys dropdown menu.

+## All Tests Passed &check;